datum-cloud/datum/README.md

 # Datum

-Datum is a network cloud built for software and backed by open source.
+Datum is a network cloud you can take anywhere, backed by open source.